roman-milk/roman-milk.github.io/babysitting-trouble.md

   It was so shameful knowing her asshole had been stretched so it no longer pained to have a cock slide up her ass.

   "Oh yes!
 Harder."
 She moaned with the words slipped from her mouth without thought.
 Thankfully the damning words were muffled by the strangers cock filling it.
-Report_Story #3